Klemen Prepelič: Valencia (2020–2023)

 He was Valencia's top performer against Maccabi Tel Aviv, with 22 pts, 3 astst and 2 rbs for a 24 PIR.
 In the 1st quarter he got Valencia ahead 14–7 with one assist, one two-pointer and two three-pointers out of two attempted.
 In the 2nd quarter he assisted Mike Tobey and scored two two-pointers to pull ahead 32–30.
 As they were down by three points in the 3rd quarter (47–50) he scored two three-pointers to tie at 50 and then get to 53–54.
-In the last minute, he, Van Rossom and Williams, scored 7 points for a 82–80 win.
+In the last minute, he, Van Rossom and Williams, scored 7 points for an 82–80 win.
 He scored 13 points against Fenerbahçe, including three consecutive go-ahead three-pointers, all in the decisive 4th quarter, with the score changing from 66–62 to 79–82, leading to an eventual 86–90 win.
 He stepped up and scored the clutch two-pointer at the buzzer that gave Valencia a 76–74 victory over eventual EuroLeague champion Anadolu Efes S.K.: a game-winning jumper with dribbling, in front of Doğuş Balbay (one of the best on-the-ball defenders in the EuroLeague).
 He was Valencia's top performer against CSKA Moscow, approaching triple-double with 22 points, 7 rebounds and 6 assists.
 With 24 points, 7 assists, 2 rebounds, and a 29 PIR, he was the top performer against Alba Berlin, which Valencia had to chase throughout the game up to the last minute for an eventual 86–90 win.
 He recorded 14 points and 2 assists against Baskonia.
 In the 3rd quarter he scored 6 points and dished out 2 assists, with the score changing from 47–56 to 60–59, and in the 4th quarter added 4 points and 1 assist.
 Valencia eventually won 86–81.

+On 24 June 2023 Prepelič amicably parted ways with the Spanish club after three seasons together.

+Cedevita Olimpija (2023)

+On 23 October 2023 Prepelič signed with Cedevita Olimpija until the end of 2023.

+Galatasaray Ekmas (2023–2024)

+On 7 December 2023 he signed with Galatasaray Ekmas of the Turkish Basketbol Süper Ligi (BSL).

+Dubai (2024–present)

+On 25 July 2024, Prepelič signed with Dubai of the ABA League.